philipstanislaus/performant-array-to-tree/README.md

 ]
 ```

-Example without a data field:
+Example with no data field:

 ```js
 const tree = arrayToTree([